 The Junction is no longer Toronto’s best kept secret- the word is out and now it’s time for you to come discover for yourself.
-The Junction is celebrated among community residents and visitors, for its old world, meet new world charm; come discover our variety of retail stores, restaurants, bars, furniture shops, alternative health practitioners, fitness options, the arts and our night life.
+The Junction is celebrated among community residents and visitors, for its old world meets new world charm; come discover our variety of retail shops, restaurants, bars, furniture shops, alternative health practitioners, fitness options, the arts and our bustling night life.

 The Junction Business Improvement Area is located on Dundas Street West between Indian Grove and Quebec Avenue.
-The area is easily accessed by public transportation; bus service to the area is available at Dundas West Subway stop, Keele St. and High Park subway station.
+The area is easily accessed by public transportation; bus service to the area is available at the Dundas West, Keele St. and High Park subway stations.
 Alternatively take your bike or walk along the West Toronto Rail path, which begins downtown at Strachan Ave. and runs until Cariboo Ave. in the Junction.
 In addition, our area has plenty of street parking plus municipal lots located on Keele Street north and south of Dundas and off Pacific Avenue south of Dundas Street West.

-Once arrived, come stroll the streets, stop and shop at our many retail options, then stay for a meal, listen to some music while enjoying a drink at one of our lovely restaurants or bars; and don’t forget to join us for our many events.
-In the fall of 2012, the Junction launched our first annual ‘Junction Musical Festival’, an all-day music event suitable and enjoyable for persons of all ages.
+Once arrived, come stroll the streets, stop and shop at our many retail options, then stay for a meal, listen to some live music while enjoying a drink at one of our lovely restaurants or bars; and don’t forget to join us for our many events.
+In the fall of 2012, the Junction launched our first annual ‘Junction Musical Festival’, a day long music event suitable and enjoyable all ages.
 We are also delighted to invite you to our annual summer event, ‘The Junction Summer Solstice Festival’, which celebrates the longest day of the year and the beginning of Summer.
 Please visit our website events section to get more information about our busy events calendar.

 Part of the Junction’s allure derives from its fascinating history that dates back to the 19 th century.
 Prior to 1909, the Junction was an independent town before it was annexed by the City of Toronto; however our neighbourhood still preserved the small town feel.
 In the past, the area was disposed to a boom and bust local economy which contributed to its unbridled history.
 Many are not aware that since the area voted to prohibit alcohol sales in 1904, the Junction did not completely lift their ban until 2000!
 Nowadays the community is recognized for its fabulous night life, even though it wasn’t until last decade did most restaurants and bars begin to open up in the area- demonstrating the revival and powerful growth of our community.